agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `undo`

-Reverses your latest State Value mutation.
+Reverses our latest State Value mutation.
-Be aware that you currently can only reverse one action.
+Be aware that it currently can only reverse one action, therefore we can't do `undo().undo().undo()` to get to the State Value before 3 State changes.
 ```ts
 MY_STATE.set("hi"); // State Value is 'hi'
 MY_STATE.set("bye"); // State Value is 'bye'